 Every organization needs an “HR tech stack”, which is the collection of software tools that you use to maximize the experience of your employees.
 There are 3 phases that make up the employee experience lifecycle – talent attraction, talent engagement, and talent retention.
 That’s it.
 Your HR tech stack should cover the entire spectrum of the experience and should allow HR teams to add huge business value to organizations.
 If you’re still meddling in a sea of paper and manual administrative tasks then you’re not maximizing business value.
 It’s really that simple.

 I will be the first one to admit that figuring out which solutions are the right ones for your organization is a daunting and difficult task.
 I’ve had conversations with hundreds of HR leaders about this very problem, and while there’s no perfect path to figuring this out, doing something is better than doing nothing out of fear and paralysis.
-Many leaders simply accept the status quo and the notion that”what we have seems to work” to avoid doing anything at all.
+Many leaders simply accept the status quo and the notion that” what we have seems to work” to avoid doing anything at all.
 This is a huge mistake and it negatively impacts your organization.

 While the employee experience matters more than anything else, so does scaling operations.
 Many of the traditional HR administrative tasks can now be efficiently and successfully handled by HR software.
 The growth of AI, machine learning, and integrations, can allow HR teams to spend less time on low-value tasks and more time on adding strategic value.
-I know this easier said than done, and change is scary, but the HR industry needs to keep progressing forward with taking more risks, learning new tech-related skills, and evolving HR into a key business driver.
+I know this is easier said than done, and change is scary, but the HR industry needs to keep progressing by taking more risks, learning new tech-related skills, and evolving HR into a key business driver.

 What does scaling HR mean?